 In fact, GEDmatch was purchased by the forensic company Verogen to make it easier for law enforcement officials to access this information.
 When you upload raw data, you are allowed to opt-out of law enforcement discovery.
 While this feature was temporarily disabled, the site has been fixed and users can rest assured their choices will be respected.
 While this should really only be worrisome to you if you plan on committing a crime, it can be disconcerting to know that anyone can compare their DNA with yours.
 Luckily, aliases are allowed on the platform and you can take steps to protect your identity from being discovered.

 What to use GEDmatch For

 GEDmatch is considered a secondary tool, for people to analyze their data file themselves.
 By playing around with your test results, you have the ability to analyze different SNPs, manipulate the raw data, and find DNA matches that were not found on other sites.
 Because many users upload their DNA file from other sites, GEDmatch is a good place to find DNA matches.
 Compared to companies like MyHeritage and Ancestry, GEDmatch offers users a completely customizable experience, if you are willing to learn how to use the GEDmatch site.

 There are surprisingly few reviews for GEDmatch Genesis online.
 However, word of mouth for GEDmatch is strong and it is the standard tool recommended among genealogy groups on Facebook.
 See below for some discussions on Reddit and Wikipedia on how to use the site, and different complications that may arise.

 Other Sites That Take Raw DNA Data

 If learning how to become a genetic genealogist is not your scene, we understand.
-Below are a number of other companies which will analyze your genetic data for free, and several which provide DNA matching.
-Many of these companies offer much more user-friendly software.
+Below are a number of other companies that with conduct a DNA analysis based on your genetic data for free, and several that provide DNA matching.
+Many of these companies offer a much more user-friendly software.
 Check it out!

 Know "More" About Your DNA Data